Sign in

 Ben Mayhew

-Research Analyst at BMO
+Research Analyst at Bank of Montreal /can/

 Ben Mayhew is an analyst at BMO Capital Markets specializing in equity research with a focus on the agricultural and food production sectors.
 He covers companies such as Vital Farms, Andersons, and Cal-Maine Foods, recently initiating coverage with performance targets showing projected returns between 7% and 24% for these names.
 Mayhew has established a track record of actionable investment calls, with his recent recommendations reflecting confidence in future growth prospects of industry leaders.
 He holds professional securities credentials and brings experience in stock valuation, macroeconomic trend analysis, and quantitative modeling to his current analyst role at BMO.